-• Should occupants wish to open windows, the internal noise levels in most instances will be above the recommended internal noise thresholds for night time periods and daytime periods outlined in Table 9.
+- It is expected that all minimum ventilation requirements will be provided by the mechanical ventilation system, and that occupants will not be required to open windows along these facades. - Should occupants wish to open windows, the internal noise levels in most instances will be above the recommended internal noise thresholds for night time periods and daytime periods outlined in Table 9.

-Facades Marked in Orange in Figure 9
+Facades Marked in Orange in Figure 11

-- Predicted external $L{day}$ levels at the facades are in the range of 55 60 dB $L{Aeq,16hour}$ - Predicted external $L{\text{night}}$ Levels at the facades are in the range of 48-53~dB $L{\text{Aeq,8hour}}$ - Adequate background ventilation will be provided by a mechanical ventilation system that may incorporate wall mounted ventilators and/or trickle vents to be determined at the detailed design stage. - It is expected that all minimum ventilation requirements will be provided by the mechanical ventilation system, and that occupants will not be required to open windows along these facades. - Should occupants wish to open windows, good to reasonable internal noise levels will still be achieved internally rooms outlined in Table 9.
+- Predicted external $L{day}$ levels at the facades are in the range of 55 60 dB $L{Aeq,16hour}$ - Predicted external Lnight Levels at the facades are in the range of 48 53 dB LAeq,8hour - Adequate background ventilation will be provided by a mechanical ventilation system that may incorporate wall mounted ventilators and/or trickle vents to be determined at the detailed design stage. - It is expected that all minimum ventilation requirements will be provided by the mechanical ventilation system, and that occupants will not be required to open windows along these facades. - Should occupants wish to open windows, good to reasonable internal noise levels will still be achieved internally rooms outlined in Table 9.

-Facades Marked in Green in Figure 9
+Facades Marked in Green in Figure 11

-- Predicted external Lday levels at the facades are up to 55 dB LAeq,16hour - Predicted external Lnight Levels at the facades are 48 dB LAeq,8hour - Adequate background ventilation will be provided by a mechanical ventilation system that may incorporate wall mounted ventilators and/or trickle vents - to be determined at the detailed design stage. - Should occupants wish to open windows, good to reasonable internal noise levels will still be achieved internally rooms outlined in Table 9.
+- Predicted external Lday levels at the facades are up to 55 dB LAeq,16hour - Predicted external Lnight Levels at the facades are 48 dB LAeq,8hour - Adequate background ventilation will be provided by a mechanical ventilation system that may incorporate wall mounted ventilators and/or trickle vents to be determined at the detailed design stage. - Should occupants wish to open windows, good to reasonable internal noise levels will still be achieved internally rooms outlined in Table 9.